Crafted by Headout, a global experiences brand offering curated tours, tickets & experiences. Discover with ease, book with peace.

 Palatine Hill: The most famous of the seven hills in Rome, Palatine Hill is considered the birthplace of the Roman Empire because it was home to several aristocrats and emperors of the time.
 It is now largely an open-air museum housing excavations from the hill and other ancient sites of Italy.

-A. The Domus Aurea tour tickets include access to the palace, an expert guide fluent in English and Italian, and a virtual reality experience depicting the glorious past of the ancient Roman attraction.
+Your booking includes access to the palace, an expert guide fluent in English and Italian, and a virtual reality experience that brings the ancient Roman site’s past to life

-A. The Domus Aurea tour tickets include access to the Octagonal Room, the beautiful gardens of Colle Oppio Pavilion, Domus Aurea Convivium Room, and the stunning frescoes and mosaics drawn on the walls and ceilings of the palace.
+Your visit includes access to highlights like the Octagonal Room, the gardens of the Colle Oppio Pavilion, the Convivium Room, and the palace’s beautifully preserved frescoes and mosaics across its walls and ceilings.

 Step inside Emperor Nero’s lost palace with a guide and experience its ancient grandeur through cutting-edge VR.